chinenyeobi62-commits/ai-customer-inquiry-chatbot/README.md

 # AI-Powered Customer Inquiry Chatbot
-Automated discount approval workflow using Microsoft Power Platform to streamline sales processes and improve governance.

 ## Overview
 This project involved designing an AI-powered chatbot to handle repetitive customer inquiries for a Spa & Fitness Center.
 The goal was to improve response time, reduce staff workload, and enhance customer experience.